-8 Often referred to as "the Keynesian compromise" period, or particularly in the U.S., as "the Golden Age."
+9 Often referred to as "the Keynesian compromise" period, or particularly in the United States, the "Golden Age."

-9 Made as an invalid analogy to the Third World Debt, which indeed did rise sharply in the 1970s as a combined response to the low interest rates, the sharply increased cost of oil for oil importers, and the predatory lending practices of the First World financial institutions that were recycling the petro dollars, in particular the New York banks.
+10 This argument is sometimes made as an invalid analogy to the Third World debt, which did indeed rise sharply in the 1970s in response to low interest rates (although it was also the result of the sharply increased cost of oil for oil importers and the predatory lending practices of the First World financial institutions that were recycling petrodollars, in particular the New York banks).